dmarx/obsidian_vault/Symmetry.md

 > The types of symmetry that a system exhibits can dictate the kinds of phase transitions it can undergo and thus its universality class.

-The relationship between the types of symmetry a system exhibits and the kinds of phase transitions it can undergo is a fundamental aspect of understanding universality classes in [[critical phenomena]].
+The relationship between the types of symmetry a system exhibits and the kinds of phase transitions it can undergo is a fundamental aspect of understanding universality classes in [[Critical Phenomena]].
 Symmetry and symmetry breaking play a pivotal role in determining the nature of [[Phase Transitions]] and categorizing systems into [[Universality Classes]].
 Let's delve into why symmetry is so crucial:

 ### Symmetry in Phase Transitions